Gaza genocide

 The Gaza genocide is the ongoing, intentional, and systematic destruction of the Palestinian people in the Gaza Strip carried out by Israel during the Gaza war.
-It encompasses mass killings, deliberate starvation, infliction of serious bodily and mental harm, and preventing births.
+It encompasses mass killings, the targeted killing of children (who account for 30% of those killed), deliberate starvation, infliction of serious bodily and mental harm, and prevention of births.
 Other acts include blockading, destroying civilian infrastructure, destroying healthcare facilities, killing healthcare workers and aid-seekers, causing mass forced displacement, committing sexual violence, and destroying educational, religious, and cultural sites.
-The genocide has been recognised by a United Nations special committee and commission of inquiry, the International Association of Genocide Scholars, multiple human rights groups, numerous genocide studies and international law scholars, and other experts.
+The genocide has been recognised by a United Nations special committee and commission of inquiry, the International Association of Genocide Scholars, multiple human rights groups, state governments, numerous genocide studies and international law scholars, and other experts.

-By October 2025, the Gaza Health Ministry had reported that at least 66,148 people in Gaza had been killed.
-Most of the victims are civilians, of whom at least 50% are women and children.
+As of September 2026, at least 73,400 people in Gaza had been killed.
+The vast majority of the victims were civilians, and around 50% were women and children.
 Compared to other recent global conflicts, the numbers of known deaths of journalists, humanitarian and health workers, and children are among the highest.
-Thousands more uncounted dead bodies are thought to be under the rubble of destroyed buildings.
-A study in The Lancet estimated that traumatic injury deaths were undercounted by June 2024, while noting a larger potential death toll when "indirect" deaths are included.
-The number of injured is greater than 170,000.
-Gaza has the most child amputees per capita in the world; the Gaza war has caused disabilities for more than 21,000 children.
+Thousands more uncounted bodies are thought to be under the rubble of destroyed buildings.
+A study in the medical journal The Lancet estimated that traumatic injury deaths were undercounted by June 2024, while noting an even larger potential death toll with indirect deaths included.
+The number of injured is greater than 174,000.
+Gaza has the most child amputees per capita in the world; the Gaza war caused more than 21,000 children to be disabled.
+In July 2025, 18,457 children were listed among the war dead by health authorities in Gaza, excluding indirect deaths and those buried under rubble.